zopefoundation/Zope/docs/ZMI.rst

 Update your Zope2 ZMI template code
 +++++++++++++++++++++++++++++++++++

-The Zope4 ZMI uses some basic CSS class names of the bootstrap cCSS framework and structuring concepts for page layout and forms.
+The Zope4 ZMI uses some basic CSS class names of the bootstrap CSS framework and structuring concepts for page layout and forms.
 A ZMI page usually sequences following templates nesting the page core: